-CENTER COMMITTEE MEETINGS
+PARENT COMMITTEE MEETINGS

-Throughout the year there will be center committee meetings during which various topics of interest will be presented for our parents.
-Parents are encouraged to attend and have the opportunity to serve as officers.
+Throughout the year there will be Parent Committee meetings during which various topics of interest will be presented for our parents.
+All parents at a center are considered to be that center's "parent committee".
+Parents are encouraged to attend the meetings and have the opportunity to serve as officers and have input about the program and parent activities.
 You will receive information about dates, times, and topics before the meetings.